 WHERE TO STAY ON THE NORTH SHORE OF OAHU

 The North Shore is one of my favorite areas in the world.
-In the summer you have some of the most pristine beaches, snorkeling, turtles and those surfer town vibes.
+In the summer you have some of the most pristine beaches, snorkeling, turtles, and those surfer town vibes.
 In the winter things really kick into full swing on the North Shore as the waves pick up and the area just becomes the ultimate surfer paradise.
-The best surfers from around the world come and stay on the North Shore and the vibe is just awesome.

-Turtle Bay Resort (High End): Turtle Bay Resort is known to be the best luxury hotel on the North Shore.
+Turtle Bay Resort (High End): Turtle Bay Resort is known to be the best luxury hotels on the North Shore.
 This resort is only 15 minutes from Banzai Pipeline Beach where you can see the epic seasonal surfing competition.
-But you don’t have to go far to experience some of the popular activities on the North Shore, Turtle Bay offers a lot on the property including horse-back riding, surfing lessons, scuba diving, snorkeling with turtles plus its laid-back and relaxed vibe will make you want to extend your stay.
+Turtle Bay offers a lot on the property including horse-back riding, surfing lessons, scuba diving, snorkeling with turtles plus its laid-back and relaxed vibe will make you want to extend your stay.
 When it comes to dining, this resort does have plenty of choices from its signature restaurant (Pa’akai) to pool bar (The Point).
-You should also try their coconut milk and macadamia nut latte at the lobby lounge–they’re amazing!
-You’ll pay a bit more for food but expect to have the best holiday in life at Turtle Bay Resort!
-I can’t highly recommend this luxury resort on Oahu enough!

 Why I recommend this hotel: It is the kind of place where you just get it all.
 It has the restaurant the activities and everything bundled into one.
 You guarantee yourself a relaxing holiday where everything just runs smoothly and you have a great island getaway.
+The sheltered and safe swimming areas are great for kids and relaxing without big waves and currents to worry about.
 Activities run from the hotel include helicopter tours, snorkeling in the private lagoon, hot tub, horseback riding, hiking, and the resort even has its own surf school.

-Turtle Bay Resort is the biggest hotel on the north shore of Oahu with 401 guest rooms and 42 beach cottages and ocean villas.
+Turtle Bay Resort is the biggest North Shore Hotel with 401 guest rooms and 42 beach cottages and ocean villas.
 Luxury ocean villas range from $479 to $900 for four guests.
 Standard rooms range from $250 to $470 per night.

 The Courtyard by Marriot North Shore (High End): The Courtyard on Oahu’s north shore boasts 142 rooms, a fitness center, a restaurant, and an outdoor pool.

 Why I recommend this hotel: The lagoon-style pool is the center point of the hotel and a great spot to relax after a day of exploring the island.
 The hotel is incredibly new with a modern look and fresh amenities.
-This is your classic guarantee hotel.
-You know you want to stay on the North Shore and you don’t want the big Turtle Bay Resort experience.
-This is your next port of call.
-You still get all the luxury of a big hotel, a pool, and a restaurant but you also get to enjoy the vibe and beaches of the North Shore.
+If you know you want to stay on the North Shore and you don’t want the MASSIVE Turtle Bay Resort experience.
+This is your pick.
+You still get all the luxury of a big hotel, a pool, and a restaurant but remove the resort prices and get a high-end hotel price.

 NORTH SHORE VILLAS AND APARTMENTS